Shaukat Khanum Memorial Cancer Hospital and Research Centre: Research

-The Management Information Systems (MIS) Department has developed a state-of-the-art hospital information system.
-Through this system, the research team has been able to handle the logistics of a large hospital, documenting a wealth of patient information.
+The Management Information Systems (MIS) Department has developed a hospital information system through which, the research team has been able to handle the logistics of a large hospital, documenting a large amount arge amount of patient information.

 SKMCH&RC's objective is to explore the bridge between laboratory and clinic through the support of translational studies in areas of diagnosis, prognosis, and treatment.
 It is important to maintain research concerned with cancer in the local population, addressing issues of prevention through studies on the effects of genetic make-up, environment, and lifestyle.

 The research section has been developed over the last five years and, recently, received a donation to refurbish the third floor of the hospital into a research wing, housing a suite of research laboratories, a data management and epidemiology division, as well as a clinical research section responsible for clinical trials.

 The team of researchers is expanding and several projects are underway.
 Currently, Basic Sciences Research is divided into three main areas of interest and several projects are being conducted: